 The Golden Gate National Recreation Area was established in 1972 as a new urban park.
 A timely merging of political, economic, social and environmental forces, occurring in both the Bay Area and the country, paved the way for the creation of the park.
 The park’s very existence illustrates the power of the environmental conservation movement in the 1960s and 1970s.

-Developmental pressures in the Bay Area
+Developmental Pressures in the Bay Area

 During the 1950s and 1960s, San Francisco experienced developmental pressures and shifts in its economy.
 The rapid development of the Bay Area after World War II was forcing suburban sprawl further and further into what had always been historic farm land.
 There was growing concern about the diminishing rural countryside.

-During this same time frame, the U.S. Army, who had traditionally owned much of the area’s open land, began to identify many of their army bases as surplus.
+At this time, the U.S. Army, who had traditionally owned much of the area’s open land, began to identify many of their army bases as surplus.
 The military, once considered a stable component of the Bay Area’s economy, was now moving its people and its jobs to southern California; as a result, the military began to sell much of its prime real estate to the highest bidder.
 Real estate developers planned for a large-scale housing community, called Marincello, on former open military land in the Marin Headlands.
 The plans for over 50 apartment buildings in the pristine open space pushed local environmentalist into action.
 In San Francisco, large-scale construction proposals at the Presidio and Fort Miley, both undeveloped, picturesque coastal land, also prompted environmental outcries.

-Changes and opportunities in the National Park Service
+Changes and Opportunities in the National Park Service

 The National Park Service was also going through some significant policy changes that paved the way for a new national urban park.
 In 1956, the National Park Service initiated their “Mission 66” program, with a 10 year goal to enhance and expand the national park service system.
 Because of this program, the National Park Service now had tremendous financial and public support to create new parks.
 The park service was also analyzing and redefining the purpose and mission of its parks.
 After re-examining their traditional, rural parks, the service identified most of their visitors as American middle-class families, who could afford the family car and vacation-time that was required to get to these isolated places.
 During the 1960s, the country’s social upheavals forced the government to recognize the needs of the city’s urban populations as well, understanding that the nation’s bounty needed to be more evenly distributed.
 There was a new sense through the country that open space, with its restorative qualities, should be made more available to a broader segment of the public; that families who lived in the city shouldn’t have to drive far to get to the coast line or to the mountains.
 Hence the idea of an “urban park” was born.